 The Appointments and Remuneration Committee currently consists of MM.
-Stefan A. Müller (chairman), David Suen and Tianyi Fan.
+Lluís M. Fargas Mas (chairman), David Suen and Tianyi Fan.
 The members of the Appointments and Remuneration Committee are elected by the general meeting of shareholders for a term of office until the end of the next Annual General Meeting of shareholders.
 The task of the Appointments and Remuneration Committee is to assist the Board of Directors in (i) identifying individuals qualified to become members of the Board of Directors, (ii) proposing to the Board of Directors the appointment and removal of members of the Executive Committee, (iii) proposing to the Board of Directors compensation principles for the Group, the compensation for the Board of Directors and the Executive Committee and amendments to or introduction of new incentive plans, including share based plans, and (iv) addressing governance issues.
-In 2018, the Appointments and Remuneration Committee held two meetings.
+In 2019, the Appointments and Remuneration Committee held one meeting.

 The Audit and Risk Management Committee currently consists of MM.
-Stefan A. Müller (chairman), Axel J. Maschka and Tianyi Fan.
+Axel Joachim Maschka (chairman), Lluís M. Fargas Mas and Tianyi Fan.
 The task of the Audit and Risk Management Committee is to assist the Board of Directors in its oversight of the integrity of the Company's financial statements and financial reporting process, the Company's compliance with legal and regulatory requirements, the system of internal controls, the audit process and the performance, qualification and independence of the Company's independent auditors.
 The Audit and Risk Management Committee serves as an independent and objective monitor of the Group's financial reporting process and system of internal control, and facilitates ongoing communication between the external auditor, Management and the Board of Directors with regard to the Group's financial situation.
 The Audit and Risk Management Committee shall propose to the full Board of Directors proposals for the general meeting of shareholders regarding the appointment and removal of the Company's auditors.
-In 2018, the Audit and Risk Management Committee held two meetings.
+In 2019, the Audit and Risk Management Committee held two meetings and two telephone conferences.